ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/02_scripts/am_01_conference_script.md

 * Submissions are anonymous.
 DO NOT INCLUDE YOUR NAME IN THE SUBMITTED PAPER PDF.
 * Submissions are only accepted as pdf from the given [LaTeX template](../01_sessions/01_introduction/acsfubPublStyle_2025.zip).
     * The template is a stripped down version of the original conference template of the [Eurographics](https://eg25.cs.ucl.ac.uk/main/home.html) conference, with this [original submission template](../01_sessions/01_introduction/egPublStyle-EG-full-star-short-edu-tut-posters-2019.zip).
 This specific template is fairly complex but it will be a good (and realistic) exercise for you to work with this template.
-    * **If you have no experience with working with LaTeX make sure to plan in enough time to get accustomed to the system.**
+    * **If you have no experience with working with LaTeX make sure to plan in enough time to get accustomed to the system.** One very convenient tool for working with LaTeX is the online environment [OverLeaf](https://www.overleaf.com/).
     * If you know LaTeX feel free to add packages and commands to the template.
 However make sure that you always adhere to the predefined layout.
     * Here can find an Eurographics [exemplary short paper](https://www.dfki.de/fileadmin/user_upload/import/10356_009-012.pdf) (randomly chosen for demonstrating the layout).